mjohndus/adminer/docs/upgrade.md

   for original-like menu layout.
 See [Configuration options](/docs/configuration.md) for more information.

 - Plugin `AdminerTableStructure` (table-structure.php) was removed without a replacement.
+- Plugin `AdminerTableIndexesStructure` (table-indexes-structure.php) was removed without a replacement.
 - Plugin `AdminerEditTextarea` (edit-textarea.php) was removed without a replacement.
 - Plugin `AdminerDumpPhp` (dump-php.php) was removed without a replacement.
 - Plugin `AdminerDumpAlter` (dump-alter.php) was removed without a replacement.